Top 10 Best NFL Wide Receivers of All Time

 Rice was known as Mr. Reliable.
-His "catch to drop" ratio was the highest ever which ultimately got him the record of most TDs ever for any receiver, most catches, most yards receiving.
-He used to practice catching bricks as a kid with his dad which is how he developed such soft hands for the ball.
-Jerry was known for his amazing work ethic and endurance and it showed time after time when he would still be fresh in the 4th quarter while the defense was huffing and puffing.
-This should not even be CLOSE.
+His "catch to drop" ratio was the highest ever, which ultimately earned him the record for most TDs ever for any receiver, most catches, and most receiving yards.
+He used to practice catching bricks as a kid with his dad, which is how he developed such soft hands for the ball.
+Jerry was known for his incredible work ethic and endurance, and it showed time after time when he would still be fresh in the 4th quarter while the defense was huffing and puffing.
+This shouldn't even be close.
 Rice is not only the greatest receiver to ever play the game but arguably the greatest player to ever play!

-If a list of top 5 best nfl seasons by a wide receiver were made, I think 2-3 of them would belong to him.
-If a list of 30 were made, 7-10 woulld likely belong to him.
-He had longevity, consistency, explosiveness, rings, great numbers...
-The only cracks I can think to make at him was that his single season touchdown and yards records are broken, that he was in the era in between modern athleticism and older supposed mugging, and that he had good qbs.
-He's still the best at this position, and in my mind the second best football player of all time.
-(I gotta give #1 to Sammy Baugh, for his being great at three positions at once)
+If a list of the top 5 best NFL seasons by a wide receiver were made, I think 2-3 of them would belong to him.
+If a list of 30 were made, 7-10 would likely belong to him.
+He had longevity, consistency, explosiveness, rings, and great numbers.
+The only critiques I can think of are that his single-season touchdown and yards records have been broken, he played in the era between modern athleticism and older supposed mugging, and he had good QBs.
+Nevertheless, he's still the best at this position, and in my mind, he's the second-best football player of all time.
+(I have to give #1 to Sammy Baugh, for his excellence at three positions at once).

-Randy Moss, the most athletic wide receiver ever.
-He is faster and more athletic than Rice and Harrison.
-He is less consistent and his awareness is not as nice but that doesn't mean it isn't amazing.
-Put three defenders on him "Mangini" and he'll still catch over all of them 60 yards deep.
-The biggest deep and TD threat the game has ever seen.
-If he had played with the Patriots right after the Vikings he would have amazing stats right now, as if he already doesn't.
-Doesn't get as many catches as Harrison or Rice and never will because he is to busy going deep and scoring.
-The biggest difference maker on a team "if" used properly.
-Played on both 15-1 vikings and 16-0 Patriots.
-If you have a good quarterback and a solid defense you're basically guaranteed at least 12 wins with this dude.
-Behavior could be better and he could be more modest, but hey with his talent you know you're better than everyone else.
-Third best receiver ever to Rice and Harrison.
+Randy Moss is the most athletic wide receiver ever.
+He's faster and more athletic than both Rice and Harrison.
+Though he might be less consistent and his awareness might not be on par, that doesn't mean it isn't impressive.
+Even with three defenders on him andhe'll still manage to catch the ball 60 yards deep.
+He's the biggest deep and TD threat the game has ever seen.
+If he had played with the Patriots right after the Vikings, his stats would be even more phenomenal than they already are.
+He may not get as many catches as Harrison or Rice, primarily because he's often busy going deep and scoring.
+He's the most influential player on a team when used correctly.
+He played on both the 15-1 Vikings and the 16-0 Patriots.
+If you pair him with a good quarterback and a solid defense, you're almost guaranteed at least 12 wins.
+His behavior could be better and he could exhibit more humility, but with his level of talent, it's evident he knows he's superior.
+He's the third-best receiver, following Rice and Harrison.

-Trust I'm not a fan of any one team just a fan of the NFL..
-REALLY THINK BACK do you remember Jerry Rice diving or going up over 3 men coming down with the ball?
-No never had a great system with the 49ers and great QBs throwing to him..
-Larry Fitzgerald has many time much better hands bigger faster better in every way well except one I do give it to Jerry Rice he was a hard worker with a great work ethic..
-Randy Moss was way faster way taller and could jump much higher plus had better hands no question about it..
-Cris Carter had the best hands of any wide out I've ever seen him and Steve Largent..
-Ok the true list is this:
+Trust me, I'm not a fan of any one team, just a fan of the NFL.
+REALLY THINK BACK.
+Do you remember Jerry Rice diving or going up over three men and coming down with the ball?
+No, he had a great system with the 49ers and great QBs throwing to him.
+Larry Fitzgerald has many times better hands, is bigger, faster, and better in every way.
+Well, except one.
+I do give it to Jerry Rice.
+He was a hard worker with a great work ethic.
+Randy Moss was way faster, way taller, and could jump much higher.
+Plus, he had better hands, no question about it.
+Cris Carter had the best hands of any wide out I've ever seen, along with Steve Largent.
+The true list is this: